-Benefits of Composite Decking
+Types of Composite Decking

-Value: Is a composite deck worth the money?
+Value: Is a Composite Deck Worth the Money?

-With that in mind, let’s take a more detailed look at the benefits of composite materials.
+Let’s take a more detailed look at the benefits of composite materials.

 Ease of Installation

-Another improvement is the tremendous variety of natural-looking colors to choose from, including many variegated tones that realistically imitate exotic hardwood grain patterns.
+Another improvement is the tremendous variety of natural-looking colors to choose from, i including many variegated tones that realistically imitate exotic hardwood grain patterns.
 New lines of colors are added so often that many deck builders now refer to the ever-expanding design choices as "deck fashion."